-It was the summer of 2007.
+It was the summer of 2006.
 I packed my car with all my office belongings and drove away from a 20-year career.
-My decent paycheck, a steady job and a pretty cool boss where all behind me.
+My decent paycheck, a steady job, and a pretty cool boss were all behind me.
 I always had entrepreneurship running through my veins.
 It was now or never, but was I ready for what was ahead?

 I vividly remember the first day in my home office.
 It was me, my computer and a half-working printer.
 I was excited, yet terrified.
 What if this doesn’t work out?
 What if I can’t do this?

 The decision – I was either going to sit there paralyzed by doubt or create something bigger than my fear.
 That’s when my DNA kicked in but there were many days of grinding.

 Building a $5,000 website and begging my friends and family to visit